mapbox/extent/README.md

 Returns `true` if this extent contains the given point, and false if not.
 Points on the boundary of the extent are considered to be contained.
 If the extent is invalid, returns `null`.

+### `extent.contains()`

+Returns a function that evaluates whether points are contained in the extent - same behavior as `.contains([lon, lat])`.
+This pre-compiles the function with the current extent values, yielding a roughly 3x speedup.